Frequently Asked Questions

 How many courses may I take per semester?

-Members may take up to four courses per semester (fall, spring).
+Members may take up to four courses per semester.

 What are the guidelines for registration?

-Prospective members must complete an application form, pay the appropriate membership dues, and submit their registration requests (choose four preferred courses) and the time of registration.
-Registration requests are processed on a first come, first served basis, and requests received by mail are date stamped.
+As of Fall 2017, registration is only available online.
+At the start of each semester there will be a designated registration begin date.
+On that date, prospective members complete the registration form, choose their courses and pay the fee.
 In consideration of others needs and requests, please register ONLY for classes you plan to attend REGULARLY.
 If you register and find you cannot attend the course, notify the ILR office as soon as possible.
 It is not necessary to notify the office if you cannot attend a single class.

 Does ILR have a membership fee, if so, how much is it?